-COST ELEMENTS INCLUDED 8752.1
+FULL COST RECOVERY - COST ELEMENTS 9211

-(Revised 09/09)
+(Revised and renumbered from 8752.1 xx/2021)

-Include the following costs in charges for goods and services:
+Include the following cost elements in the charges for goods and services provided to others:

+Direct Costs

+Direct costs are identified specifically to activities or services that benefit specific projects/programs.
+Since these activities/services are easily traced to projects/programs, their costs may be charged to programs directly as incurred.

-Department direct costs
+Agency/department direct costs include:

-Department indirect (overhead) costs

-Central service costs

-Department direct costs are those which can be identified specifically with a particular cost objective, such as:

-Personal services costs incurred in meeting the cost objective (personal services costs will include the fringe benefit factors prescribed in SAM Section 8740).
+Personal services costs incurred in meeting the cost objective which include the state’s staff benefit contribution percentage as prescribed in SAM section 8299).

-Operating expenses and equipment costs incurred in meeting the cost objective, such as the cost of contracts, travel expenses, etc.
+Operating expenses and equipment costs incurred in meeting the cost objective, such as the cost of contracts, travel expenses, materials required for a particular activity, etc.

+Indirect (Overhead) Costs

-Department indirect (overhead) costs are those support costs which benefit more than one cost objective/organizational unit.
-These costs are accumulated and allocated periodically to the cost objective/organizational units which benefit from the support activity/function.
-Departmental indirect costs include:
+Indirect (overhead) costs are incurred for services or activities that cannot be easily identified to a specific cost objective (e.g., program/projects, cost objective/organizational unit), but is used for a common or joint purpose.
+These costs are accumulated and allocated periodically to the programs/projects or cost objective/organizational units which benefit from the support activity/function.
+Cost allocation is the assignment of indirect (overhead) costs to one or more programs using a reasonable and equitable formula.

+Agency/department indirect costs include:

-Personal services costs of unit, bureau, division, and department administrative, supervisory, and executive staff.
+Personal services costs of unit, bureau, division, and agency/department administrative, supervisory, and executive staff which provide services for multiple projects/programs.

-Personal services costs of support units, including clerical support, housekeeping, etc.
+Personal services costs of support units, including clerical support staff, accounting, human resources, etc.

-Operating expenses and equipment costs not included as part of department direct costs.
+Operating expenses and equipment costs not included as part of agency/department direct costs (e.g., rent, utilities).

+Central Service Costs

-Central service costs are costs incurred by central service departments (e.g., Department of Finance, State Controller’s Office, State Personnel Board, etc.) for the benefit of state departments.
-See SAM Section 8753 for more information on central service costs.
+Central service costs are costs incurred by central service agencies/departments (e.g., Department of Finance, State Controller’s Office, State Personnel Board, etc.) for the benefit of state agencies/departments.
+See SAM Section 9216 for more information on central service costs.